Cidaas/terraform-provider-cidaas/README.md

 # cidaas_system_template_option (Data Source)

-The data source `cidaas_system_template_option` returns a list of system templates optionsa that can be configured to create a system template in your Cidaas instance.
+The data source `cidaas_system_template_option` returns a list of system templates optionsa that can be configured to create a system template in your cidaas instance.
 You can apply filters using the `filter` block in your Terraform configuration.

 ## Example Usage